luiscruz/luiscruz.github.io/_posts/2021-08-20-measuring-energy.md

 This type of uncertainty in measuring energy consumption creates major difficulties when assessing the energy consumption of a particular version of a software project.
 For example, energy tests that rely on a single measure will have a **high tendency of being flaky** – i.e., multiple execution of the same test will fail to produce the same result.

 This problem takes another level if we are counting on these measurements to make **valid scientific contributions**.
 Some research projects in the past have underestimated this issue and failed to produce replicable findings.
 Hence, this article presents a roadmap on how to properly set up a scientific methodology to run energy efficiency experiments.
+It mostly stems from my previous work on [doing research and publishing]() on Green Software.

-It is divided in two main parts: 1) how to set up energy measurements with minimum bias, and 2) how to analyse and take scientific conclusions from your energy measurements.
+This article is divided in two main parts: 1) how to set up energy measurements with minimum bias, and 2) how to analyse and take scientific conclusions from your energy measurements.
 Read on so that we can get your paper accepted in the best scientific conference.

 ---
-#### 👉 Note:
+#### 👉 Note 1:
 If you are a **software developer** enthusiastic about energy efficiency but you are not particularly interested in scientific experiments, this article is still useful for you.
 It is not necessary to do "everything by the book" but you may use one or two of these techniques to reduce the likelihood of making wrong decisions regarding the energy efficiency of your software.

 ---

 ## Unbiased Energy Data ⚖️

+There are a few things that need to be considered to minimise the bias of the energy measurements.
+Below, I pinpoint the most important strategies to minimise the impact of these biases when collecting the data.

 ### Zen mode 🧘🏾‍♀️

+The first thing we need to make sure is that the only thing running in our system is the software we want to measure.
+Unfortunately, this is impossible in practice – our system will always have other tasks and things that it will run at the same time.
+Still, we must at least minimise all these competing tasks:

+- all applications should be closed, notifications should be turned off;
+- only the required hardware should be connected (avoid, USB drives, external disks, external displays, etc.);
+- turn off notifications;
+- remove any unnecessary services running in background (e.g., web server, file sharing, etc.);
+- if you do not need an internet or intranet connection, switch off your network;
+- prefer cable over wireless – the energy consumption of the cable is more likely to be stable than a wireless connection.

+### Freeze your settings 🥶

+It is not be possible to shut off the unnecessary things that run in our system.
+Still, we need to at least make sure that they will behave the same across all sets of experiments.
+Thus, it is important that we fix and report some configuration settings.
+One good example is the brightness and resolution of your screen – report the exact value that and make sure it stays the same throughout the experiment.
+Another common mistake is to keep the automatic brightness adjustment on – this is, for example, an awful source of errors when measuring energy efficiency in mobile apps.

 ### Warm up 📶